Washington, D.C. Immigration Firm Assists LGBT Individuals and Families

 No matter what your situation entails, we are seasoned attorneys who not only have a firm grasp on the latest changes in immigration law, but also are attuned to the particular challenges facing lesbian, gay, bisexual and transgender clients.

 How court rulings on same-sex marriage have affected immigration

 Until 2013, the U.S. immigration system did not recognize same-sex couples as married, even though some states had already instituted marriage equality.
 The change occurred when the Supreme Court’s decision in U.S. v.
 Windsor invalidated key provisions of the Defense of Marriage Act.
 Since then, the rights of spouses in legally established same-sex marriages have been recognized in immigration matters.
 Two years after Windsor, the Obergefell v.
 Hodges decision gave couples throughout the country the ability to marry and take advantage of the rule change.
 These legal advancements have also strengthened the rights of same-sex parents.
 A 2000 ruling in the U.S. District Court for the District of Maryland held that children born abroad to same-sex parents who are American citizens are entitled to birthright citizenship.

 Contact a Washington, D.C. attorney regarding LGBT immigration concerns

-The attorneys of Deutsch, Killea and Eapen, Immigration Law Firm in Washington, D.C. provide comprehensive counsel to LGBT individuals and families who seek assistance with the U.S. immigration process.
+The attorneys of Morris H. Deutsch, Immigration Attorney in Washington, D.C. provide comprehensive counsel to LGBT individuals and families who seek assistance with the U.S. immigration process.
 Please call 202-728-0820 or contact us online to schedule a consultation.